It's a New Day in Public Health.

 Florida's geographic and demographic characteristics make it particularly vulnerable to importation and spread of infectious diseases, including influenza.
 Nearly one third of Florida's population resides in urban/suburban areas of 3 southeastern counties, including large populations of immigrants.
 Florida's two Interstate road systems bring in thousands of tourists each year.
-The two largest of the 13 international airports are in Orlando and Miami; 38,000,000 visitors used air travel in year 2000.

 The Department of Health has estimated that an influenza pandemic could result in Florida of up to 10 million persons infected, with 5 million chronically ill.
 An estimated 3 million persons may require outpatient care with an additional 71,000 hospitalizations and up to 18,000 deaths.
 Demands on health care services under these conditions would overwhelm the state's delivery system.
 Shifts in human and material resources that are normally executed during other natural disasters will not be possible since outbreaks are expected to occur simultaneously throughout much of the U.S.